-Ever thought of coming to Crete to help with the olive harvest?
+Have you ever thought of coming to Crete to help with the olive harvest?

 Beautiful shapes of grey-green olive trees caress the hillsides all over Crete.
-On this farming island olives are an important crop.
+On this farming island, olives are an important crop.

 Life on Crete is intricately connected to the olives; their sale, planting, irrigation, pruning, care, fertilising, ownership, preparation and harvesting.
 Each phase of the year can be recognised by the activities around the villages and the olive-covered hills.